MATH 5615H-002: Honors Analysis I — Fall 2025

 1. Participate in study groups.

-3. Attend instructor’s office hours (refer to ‘Course Details’ for timing).
+3. Attend instructor office hours (see ‘Course Details’ for times).

 Assessments